adobe/helix-sidekick-extension/README.md

 ### Bookmarklet

-1. Navigate to https://www.hlx.live/tools/sidekick/ and read the instructions.
+1. Navigate to https://www.hlx.live/tools/sidekick/ and follow the instructions.

 ### Extension (experimental)